Bulletproof and stab-resistant vests – 25 things you did not know

 1. Is a bulletproof vest 100% bulletproof?

-The reality about bulletproof vests is that they are not 100% bulletproof, but rather bullet-resistant.
-A bulletproof vest is generally only bulletproof within the standard it is approved for.
+The reality about bulletproof vests is that they are not 100% bulletproof, but rather bullet resistant.
+A bulletproof vest is basically only bulletproof within the standard it is approved for.
 Some manufacturers' vests can handle more than the specified standard.

 A bulletproof vest does not protect the wearer against every threat.
-In extremely rare cases, a bullet can come through a bulletproof vest, even if it has been rated to stop it.
+In extremely rare cases, a bullet can penetrate a bulletproof vest, even though it has been rated to stop it.
 The bullet could, for example, have a serrated edge or something similar, which means that a bulletproof vest does not make the wearer Superman.

 the fibers in the vest

-A stab-resistant vest is not stab-resistant against everything.
+A Stabproof vest is not Stabproof against everything.
 The vest is approved within a standard and a specific level.
-If the vest is subjected to more than it is approved for, it can be penetrated by knives or spikes.
-The stab-resistant vest will protect you against knife attacks that occur in public spaces.
-An example of how a stab-resistant vest can be penetrated could be if a person is lying flat on the ground, and another person is sitting on them and dragging the knife over their head to then stab down into the vest repeatedly at the same spot.
+If the vest is exposed to more than it is approved for, it can be pierced by knives or awls.
+The Stabproof vest will protect you from knife attacks that occur in public spaces.
+An example of how a Stabproof vest can be pierced could be if a person is lying flat on the ground, and another person is sitting on them and repeatedly dragging a knife over the head and then stabbing down into the vest in the same spot multiple times.

 3. How does the material stop the bullet in a bulletproof vest?

-The vests are made of very strong non-woven and woven fibers.
-The material will stop a bullet in the same way that a net would stop a tennis ball or volleyball.
-It causes the bullet to spin, slow down, and transfer energy throughout the panel.
+The vests consist of very strong non-woven and woven fibers.
+The material will stop a bullet, in the same way a net would stop a tennis ball or volleyball.
+It causes the bullet to spin, slow down, and send the energy through the entire panel.
 Remember, the slower the bullet is, the better for the wearer.
 Bullets that have a hard tip or are fired at high speed can penetrate the fibers and go right through the bulletproof vest.

 4. Every single bullet is deadly.

 Many pistol enthusiasts ignore the deadly potential.
 A single bullet – small or large – flying at high speed can, however, penetrate a bulletproof vest.
-Large weapons such as a .44 Magnum or a .45 ACP shoot at a slower speed, which allows the vest to stop them.
-The speed of a .357 SIG and a 9mm pistol is faster, and thus they cannot be stopped as easily.
+Large weapons such as a 44 Magnum or a 45 ACP shoot at a slower speed, which makes it possible for the vest to stop them.
+The speed of a 357 SIG and a 9mm pistol is faster, and therefore they cannot be stopped as easily.

-Many consider a .44 Magnum to be the most dangerous handgun, but as a wearer of a bulletproof vest, it is the speed of the bullet you should be afraid of, and not the size of the bullet as a general rule.
-Important: Shots from a shotgun are very dangerous for the wearer of a bulletproof vest because vests are not rated for these types of bullets.
+Many consider a 44mag to be the most dangerous handgun, but as a wearer of a bulletproof vest, it is the speed of the bullet you should fear and not primarily the size of the bullet.
+Important: Shots from a shotgun are very dangerous for the wearer of a bulletproof vest because vests are not classified for these types of bullets.
 The reason?
 The bullets do not have a uniform speed.

 5. What is the lifespan of a bulletproof vest?

-The National Institute of Justice, also known as NIJ, has a five-year minimum warranty on bulletproof vests.
+The National Institute of Justice, also called NIJ, has a five-year minimum warranty on bulletproof vests.
 When a vest is used every day, it naturally wears out and thus loses its protective ability faster than if it just sat on the shelf.
-The vest should be checked for damage – including scratches, odors, burns, etc.
+The vest must be checked for damage – including scratches, odor, burns, etc.

-If the vest is to last five years, it is also important that the care instructions are followed.
+If the vest is to last for five years, it is also important that the care instructions are followed.
 If the vest is cared for, it can generally last longer than 5 years.
-However, it is important to remember that a bulletproof vest is a life insurance, and when five years have passed, one should buy a new one.
+However, it is important to remember that a bulletproof vest is a life insurance, and after 5 years, you should buy a new one.

 6. The warranty card.

-Always ensure that the sender fills out the warranty card in connection with the registration of a vest.
-If they do not do so, it is important that you take care of it yourself.
+Always ensure that the sender fills out the warranty card when registering a vest.
+If they do not, it is important that you do it yourself.
 The reason for this is that it makes it easier for the sender to contact customers regarding, for example, a recall or similar.
 The warranty card is in many cases your invoice.

 7. Wash your bulletproof vest – but only the covers!

-It can be a really good thing to have at least two covers for the vest, so you always have one cover, even if the other is in the wash.
-It is indeed possible to wash the bulletproof vest cover - however, it is very important to be aware that the plates must not be washed!
-Therefore, the plates must ALWAYS be removed before the vest goes into the washing machine.
-Keep the plates dry to ensure they last a full five years.
+It can be a really good idea to have at least two covers for the vest, so you always have a cover even if one is being washed.
+It is indeed possible to wash the bulletproof vest's cover - however, it is very important to be aware that the plates must not be washed!
+Therefore, the plates MUST ALWAYS be removed before the vest goes into the washing machine.
+Keep the plates dry to ensure they last for a full five years.

 8. How do you wash the vest's plates?

 When you need to clean the vest's plates, you should use a damp sponge or cloth.
-You must never throw them in the washing machine or dryer, and they also cannot withstand being ironed, as the fiber can burn or melt depending on what the vest is made of.
+You must never throw them in the washing machine or dryer, and furthermore, they cannot withstand ironing, as the fiber can burn or melt depending on what the vest is made of.

 9. How do you store the vest?

-The plates consist of multiple layers of fibers, which means that if they become bent or misshapen, it is not possible to straighten them out again.
+The plates consist of several layers of fibers, which means that if they are bent or out of shape, it is not possible to straighten them again.
 Depending on the type of bulletproof vest you have, it may vary whether a vest benefits from hanging.
-It is therefore recommended that you lay the vest on a shelf.
+It is therefore recommended that you place the vest on a shelf.

 10. Can a bulletproof vest get wet?

 The worst idea you can have is to swim with your bulletproof vest on.
-The reason for this is that some bulletproof vests lose the performance of the plates because the water acts as a lubricant.
+The reason for this is that some bulletproof vests lose the plates' performance because water acts as a lubricant.
 When this happens, it becomes less resistant to the bullet.
-However, keep in mind that some manufacturers have treated their vests with waterproof material, so they can also be used in water.
-If liquid spills on your vest, it is important to wipe the plates with a damp sponge or cloth and then lay the vest on a drying rack until it is completely dry.
+However, keep in mind that some manufacturers have treated their vests with waterproof material so they can also be used in water.
+If liquid is spilled on your vest, it is important to wipe the plates with a damp sponge or cloth and then place the vest on a drying rack until it is completely dry.

 11. See your vest as clothing.

-It is important that you see the cover for your bulletproof vest as a regular piece of clothing and treat it accordingly.
-That is, it should also be washed like all your other clothes.
+It is important that you see the cover of your bulletproof vest as an ordinary piece of clothing and treat it accordingly.
+That means it should also be washed like all your other clothes.

 12. After being shot, you can still fight.

-There have been a significant number of cases where individuals have been shot while wearing their bulletproof vests.
-The majority of them compare the feeling of being hit by a bullet to being hit by a hammer.
+There have been a significant number of cases where people have been shot while wearing their bulletproof vests.
+Most of them compare the feeling of being hit by a bullet to being hit by a hammer.
 The result of being hit while wearing a bulletproof vest is an unpleasant bruise.
-In rare cases, vital organs or bones can also be damaged.
+In rare cases, vital organs or bones can be injured.

 13. Avoid your vest becoming too worn and changing fit

-Regular clothing can also change fit and wear out in specific places if used too much.
-Therefore, we recommend that you have several covers so you have some to switch between, as for example, the Velcro can deteriorate over time.
+Regular clothes can also change fit and wear in specific places if used too much.
+Therefore, we recommend that you have several covers so you have some to alternate between, as, for example, the velcro can deteriorate over time.

 The vest must fit perfectly